 Urban Hotels in India

-1. The Taj Mahal Palace
+1. The Taj Mahal Palace, Mumbai

-2. The Oberoi Grand
+2. The Oberoi Grand, Kolkata

-3. ITC Grand Chola
+3. ITC Grand Chola, Chennai

-5. The Leela Palace
+5. The Leela Palace, Bengaluru

 Beach Hotels in India

-6. Neeleshwar Hermitage
+6. Neeleshwar Hermitage, Kasaragod

-7. Surya Samudra
+7. Surya Samudra, Kovalam

-Eco-friendly and peaceful, Surya Samudra, a Niraamaya Retreats property, is dedicated to the preservation of Kerala’s natural beauty.
+As eco-friendly as it is tranquil, Surya Samudra, a Niraamaya Retreats property, is dedicated to the preservation of Kerala’s natural beauty.
 That beauty in question, best viewed from the retreat’s cliff-top location, is mere steps from the hotel’s 31 spacious heritage cottages.

 Away from the tourist-clogged heart of Goa, the aptly named Elsewhere is a secluded resort whose exact location is revealed only to guests.
 Refreshingly minimalist beach houses and tents treat visitors to an undisturbed escape from the rest of the world.

-9. The Leela Club
+9. The Leela, Goa

-10. Marari Beach
+10. Marari Beach, Mararikulam